 - Visitors/support persons are allowed to visit patients at any time, with the exception of patients who are positive with COVID-19.
-Patients who are positive with COVID-19 may have one visitor at a time who must wear the necessary PPE.
+Patients who are positive with COVID-19 may have two visitors at a time who must wear the necessary PPE.
 Children under the age of 12 should be accompanied by an adult.

 - For visitation information regarding Hospice of Central Ohio, located on the LMH Sixth Floor, please call (740) 344-0379.

-- Informational signage will be displayed at these entrances for visitors to review and self-screen for possible COVID-19 infection.
+- Informational signage is displayed at entrances for visitors to review and self-screen for possible COVID-19 infection.

 - If screened patients at the ED entrance have severe symptoms related to COVID-19, they are isolated in a comfortable area for the protection of other patients.